malcolmw/FastMapSVM/README.md

 # FastMapSVM: An Algorithm for Classifying Complex Objects
-This is the official repository for the FastMapSVM algorithm (White et al., in review).
+This is the official repository for the FastMapSVM algorithm associated with White et al. (in review).
 The pre-print is available on arXiv: https://arxiv.org/abs/2204.05112.

+**Disclaimer**: The FastMapSVM concept was first presented in an underappreciated paper by Ban et al., (2009).
+We independently re-invented the framework and subsequently discovered the work of Ban et al. We are now in the process of revising our manuscript to omit any unmerited claims of novelty.

 ![Perspicuous Visualization](resources/readme_figure.png)